 Just a sampling of some of the avenues being explored: How to harness circulating free DNA to detect cancer earlier; whether changes in saliva or stool could be measured to find cancer at its earliest stages; and what clues the microbiome (bacteria and other small organisms found in the body) may hold when it comes to cancer detection.

 Hear more from Dr. Fisher during PanCAN’s panel discussion on World Pancreatic Cancer Day.
-RSVP for our free Nov.
-21 webinar, “How Early Detection Can Change the Course for Pancreatic Cancer.”
+Watch our webinar, “How Early Detection Can Change the Course for Pancreatic Cancer.”

 To see any of these promising leads through, we’ve got to think differently about the research enterprise, Dr. Fisher said.
 We need rigorous science alongside rapid innovation.
 This may take the form of clinical trials conducted by academic institutions, with industry partners providing the technology or platform to be tested.